Ultraviolet-C (UVC) Germicidal Devices: What Consumers Need to Know

 The use of UVC devices in hospitals and healthcare settings, research laboratories and other locations are a key focus for facility and lab managers, EHS and administrators alike.
 The use of UVC devices for healthcare and personal hygiene include the home environment as well.

 Anyone involved with germicidal and disinfecting products should be interested in the safe use of UVC devices related to medical, healthcare, and personal health and hygiene.
-From functional safety to predictive modeling and robotic technology, UL can help you navigate the use of UVC in enclosed products, UVGI applications, open air technology and more.
+From functional safety to predictive modeling and robotic technology, UL Solutions can help you navigate the use of UVC in enclosed products, UVGI applications, open air technology and more.

 “[Our UVC] project was a great example of the cooperative and collaborative relationship our two organizations have built.
 My compliments to UL for taking the lead on this important issue.”